0xck/jsonlogfmt/README.md

 Be careful, entry values of dict-like obj if they have similar keys on one level **will be rewritten** on value of latest obj.

+Also in addition to Logger object attribetes there are several keys that define some values:
+* _time_ is for formatted time
+* _exctype_ is for name of class of exception
+* _excvalue_ is for exception args attribute (usualyy one contains exception message)
+* _exctrace_ is for formatted exception traceback

 ### Remap default Logger keys
 JSON map requires to set keys defined in Logger class, like `levelname` or `msg` for retriving appropriate value from Logger object.
 But those keys can be remapped by using `remap` dict-like obj so that JSON message will contain defined in `remap` keys instead any keys in JSON map.
 E. g.